MistyCommunity/Documentation/src/content/misty-ii/robot/hello-world.md

 ## Using Face Recognition

 This part of the Hello World tutorial series teaches how to use face recognition data in your skill code.
 When the code you write in this section executes, Misty attempts to detect and recognize faces.
 If you've trained Misty on your own face, then Misty waves when she sees you.
 If Misty sees a person she doesn't know, she raises her eyebrows and plays a sound.

 {{box op="start" cssClass="boxed noteBox"}}
-If you haven't already trained Misty to recognize your face, [use the Command Center to do so](../../../tools-&-apps/web-based-tools/command-center/#face-training-amp-recognition) before working through this section of the tutorial.
+**Note:** If you haven't already trained Misty to recognize your face, [use the Command Center to do so](../../../tools-&-apps/web-based-tools/command-center/#face-training-amp-recognition) before working through this section of the tutorial.
 {{box op="end"}}

 If you started at the beginning of the Hello World series, you can add this code to the same `HelloWorld.js` code file you've been working on, beneath where you wrote the code that taught Misty to wave.